chipsalliance/chisel/docs/src/wiki-deprecated/ports.md

 (Chisel 3.2+)

-Chisel 3.2+ introduces an API `DataMirror.modulePorts` which can be used to inspect the IOs of any Chisel module, including Modules, RawModules, and BlackBoxes.
+Chisel 3.2 introduced `DataMirror.modulePorts` which can be used to inspect the IOs of any Chisel module (this includes modules in both `import chisel3._` and `import Chisel._`, as well as BlackBoxes from each package).
 Here is an example of how to use this API:

 ```scala